Dzenkin/CortexDev/README.md

 <h2>Capacitive sensor for fill level of liquid</h2>

-This example describes how to measure low capacitances by CortexM0.
+This example describes how to measure low capacitances by CortexM0 chips, using event chaining procedures.

 <h3>Hardware and Software environment</h3>